c0xc/btrfs-upgrade-snapshot-service/README.md

 ======================

-A bash script for creating and restoring BTRFS snapshots of your os installation, made to be run with systemd release upgrades.
+A bash script for creating and restoring BTRFS snapshots of your os installation, made to be run with release upgrades.

 All you have to do is install this rpm, which automatically creates and enables a service that's run before an upgrade is started.